e-gov/TARA-Server/doc/Configuration.md

 TARA is configured against the demo environment of Smart-ID service if `smart-id.host-url` in `application.properties` is set to `https://sid.demo.sk.ee/smart-id-rp/v1/` (see [Estonian Smart-ID](#smart-id)).

-An example of obtaining Smart-ID service SSL certificate with an `openssl` command:
+An example of obtaining Smart-ID service TLS certificate with an `openssl` command:
 ````
 openssl s_client -connect sid.demo.sk.ee:443 -showcerts
 ````